-(this was one of my first ten posts in this blog, which I’ve updated to reflect both changes in my posting style and substantial improvements in available data)
+This post was one of my first ten in this blog, which I’ve updated to reflect both changes in my posting style and substantial improvements in available data.
+At this point, it’s changed enough to be considered a new post.

 The Dodge 600 was an extended (E-platform) version of the original K-platform cars, with three more inches of wheelbase.
-It debuted as a 1983 model, two years after the original K cars made it to market.
+It debuted in the 1983 model year, two years after the original K cars made it to market.
 Other E-platform cars were the Chrysler New Yorker, Chrysler E-Class, and (later) the Plymouth Caravelle.

-There were two engines available for the Dodge 600.
-The base engine was Chrysler’s 99 bhp 2.2 liter K fuel injected inline four.
-Optional was the 146 bhp 2.2 liter Turbo I turbocharged inline four.
-Fuel economy for the 146 bhp 2.2 liter Turbo I turbocharged inline four and three-speed automatic transmission combination was 19 city/24 highway by the standards of the day (it would be 17/22 today).
+There were three engines available for the Dodge 600.
+The base engine was Chrysler’s K 99 bhp 2.2 liter/135 cubic inch inline four with fuel injection.
+One option was the Turbo I 146 bhp version of the same engine with Garrett T3 turbocharger and fuel injection while another was Mitsubishi’s Astron series 4G54 101 bhp 2.6 liter/153 cubic inch inline four with a carburetor.
+Fuel economy for the Turbo I and three-speed automatic transmission combination (the five-speed manual was no longer available) was 19 city/24 highway by the standards of the day (it would be 17/22 today).